SimonLy95/MonthlySlip/README.md

 5. Navigate to EmployeeMonthlySlipSimple folder
 6. Then go from src>main>java>EmployeeMonthlySlipSimple

-<br /> Instructions to run aws version:
+<br /> Note: aws version does currently not working, currently trying to learn it.
+Instructions to run aws version:
 1. Would be a different repository
 2. A link would be provided if working
 3. Currently stuck on pipeline phase, source > build working but not deploy.